frase-io/arxiv_api/README.md

 # arXiv API
-A simple JavaScript API that can be used to query the arXiv HTTP API
+A simple JavaScript API that can be used to query the arXiv HTTP API.
+Requires JQuery